EvoAnalysis/NBA_BenchImpact_Analysis/README.md

 # 🏀 NBA_BenchImpact_Analysis

 This project aims to analyze the impact of a teams bench players across NBA seasons relative to their teams success.
-Current game data is retrieved using `nba_api`, seperated by regular season and playoffs for the 19.
+Current game data is retrieved using `nba_api`, seperated by regular season and playoffs.

 **Latest Update:**
 ✅ All playoff data from 1983–84 to 2023–24 has been collected using automated season-by-season scrapers.
 Added logic to skip previously games and resume failures.